🎯 What is search intent optimization? (Direct answer)

 Search the keyword and look at what's on page one.
 Google has already made a classification call — the SERP is its public record of that decision.
 This isn't inference; it's reading what Google already did.

-Are the top results blog posts and guides?
-Product pages?
-Comparison articles?
-Brand homepages?
-Whatever content type dominates the top five organic results is what Google believes users want for that query.
+- Content type of top 5 results: Blog posts and guides → informational.
+Product pages → transactional.
+Comparison articles → commercial.
+Brand homepages → navigational.
+Whatever content type dominates the top five organic results is what Google believes users want.

-AI Overviews → informational or commercial.
+- SERP features present: AI Overviews → informational or commercial.
 Featured snippets → informational.
 Shopping carousels → transactional.
 Local pack → transactional or navigational.
 Knowledge panel → navigational.
-"People Also Ask" → informational.
-Google Ads in top positions → transactional or commercial.
-Each SERP feature is a direct signal of intent classification.
-Searches triggering AI Overviews now show an average zero-click rate of 83% — meaning if your target keyword shows an AI Overview, you must optimise for citation, not just ranking.
-Source: Bain–Dynata Generative AI Consumer Survey, Dec 2024, via Click Vision
+PAA → informational.
+Google Ads dominant → transactional or commercial.
+Each SERP feature is a direct intent classification signal.

 Method 2: Query modifier analysis